anilsolanki2645/Cloud-E-Commerce-Database-Solution/README.md

 ## Data Storage
 Data is stored in Snowflake in various schemas representing different domains of the e-commerce platform.
 The database structure is designed to allow efficient queries and reporting.

-Here is just create a csv files and put it to s3.
+Here is just create a csv files and put it to aws s3.

 ### Example Schema Structure
 - `PRODUCT_SCHEMA` (Table: `PRODUCTS`)